cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/share-blueprint.md

 ---

 # About
-For enabling a fully shareable blueprint or a resource this two abilities were added : [importing a catalog blueprint](https://docs.cloudify.co/latest/developer/blueprints/spec-imports/#importing-catalog-blueprints) and adding a [namespace](https://docs.cloudify.co/4.5.0/developer/blueprints/spec-imports/#namespace) context to any import available resource.
+For enabling a fully shareable blueprint or a resource this two abilities were added: [importing a catalog blueprint](https://docs.cloudify.co/latest/developer/blueprints/spec-imports/#importing-catalog-blueprints) and adding a [namespace](https://docs.cloudify.co/latest/developer/blueprints/spec-imports/#namespace) context to any import available resource.
 With those two it is possible to share any common blueprint definitions, from a simple data types definitions through an architecture common pattern (like creating an openstack VM with all of its requirements) and up to entire micro-services that are found across in several services.